 The delivery or pick-up-feasibility condition are necessary and sufficient conditions for route feasibility in a pure VRP setting.
-We can see that the delivery or pick-up feasibility of the route depends only on the set of customers assigned to the vehicle, such that the total delivery (or pick-up) of the route does not exceed the vehicle's capacity.
+We can see that the delivery or pick-up feasibility of the route depends only on the set of customers assigned to the vehicing such that the total delivery (or pick-up) of the route does not exceed the vehicle's capacity.
 It will not depend on the sequence the customers are visited in.

 In the VRPPD, the vehicle's capacity can be violated at any node of the route.
-Such a violation will depend on the sequence of the customers.
-Let $C_p(i)$ , $C_d(i)$ and L(i) be the cumulative pick-up, the cumulative delivery, and the vehicle load at node i of the route R. Notice that the vehicle load at any point of the route R in the VRPPD is a function of the cumulative pick-up, the cumulative delivery, and the initial load value, i.e., route is feasible if and only if it is delivery-feasible, pick-up-feasible, and load-feasible.
+Such a violation will depend on the sequence of the stomers.
+Let $C_p(i)$, $C_d(i)$ and L(i) be the cumulative pick-up, the cumulative delivery, and the vehiclemad at node i of the route R. Notice that the vehicle loant any point of the route R in the VRPPD is a function of the cumulative pick-up, the cumulative delivery, and the initial load value, i.e.,

-$$L(i) = L(0) + C_p(i) - C_d(i); i \in \mathbb{R}$$
+$$L(i) = L(0) + C_0(i) - C_0(i)$$ ; $i \in \mathbb{R}$

 Therefore, even when each of the cumulative demands $C_p(i)$ and $C_d(i)$ at any node i of the route do not exceed the vehicle's capacity, the vehicle's load L(i) can exceed the vehicle's capacity.
 This means that the route becomes infeasible.
 Thus in the VRPPD, all the three types of feasibility must be obeyed.
-That is, a
+That is, a route is feasible if and only if it is deliveryfeasible, pick-up-feasible, and load-feasible.